 Free & Reduced Meals

-- New for the 2018-2019 school year, you can apply for free or reduced meals via schoolcafe.com.
+- You can apply for free or reduced meals via schoolcafe.com.

 - You may apply at any time during the school year.
 For example, children with a parent or guardian who becomes unemployed may become eligible for free and reduced price meals if the household income drops below the income limit.